ggiamarchi/vagrant-openstack-provider/README.md

 This provider exposes quite a few provider-specific configuration options:

+* `username` - The username with which to access Openstack.
 * `api_key` - The API key for accessing Openstack.
+* `tenant_name` - The Openstack project name to work on
-* `flavor` - The server flavor to boot.
-This can be a string matching the exact ID or name of the server, or this can be a regular expression to partially match some server flavor.
-Flavors are listed [here](#flavors).
+* `flavor` - The name of the flavor to use for the VM
-* `image` - The server image to boot.
-This can be a string matching the exact ID or name of the image, or this can be a regular expression to partially match some image.
+* `image` - The name of the image to use for the VM
-* `openstack_region` - The region to hit.
-By default this is :dfw.
-Valid options are:
-:dfw, :ord, :lon, :iad, :syd.
-Users should preference using this setting over `openstack_compute_url` setting.
 * `openstack_compute_url` - The compute_url to hit.
 This is good for custom endpoints.
 * `openstack_auth_url` - The endpoint to authentication against.
 By default, vagrant will use the global openstack authentication endpoint for all regions with the exception of :lon.
 IF :lon region is specified vagrant will authenticate against the UK authentication endpoint.
-* `public_key_path` - The path to a public key to initialize with the remote server.
-This should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
-* `key_name` - If a public key has been [uploaded to the account already](http://docs.openstack.com/servers/api/v2/cs-devguide/content/ServersKeyPairs-d1e2545.html), the uploaded key can be used to initialize the remote server by providing its name.
-The uploaded public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
+* `keypair_name` - The name of the key pair register in nova to associate with the VM.
+The public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
+* `ssh_username` - Username used by Vagrant for ssh login.
+* `floating_ip` - The floating IP to associate with the VM.
+This IP must be formerly allocated.
 * `server_name` - The name of the server within Openstack Cloud.
 This defaults to the name of the Vagrant machine (via `config.vm.define`), but can be overridden with this.
-* `username` - The username with which to access Openstack.
-* `disk_config` - Disk Configuration  'AUTO' or 'MANUAL'
-* `metadata` - A set of key pair values that will be passed to the instance for configuration.
+* `sync_method` - Specify the synchronization method for shared folder between the host and the remote VM.
+  Currently, it can be "rsync" or "none".
+The default value is "rsync".
+If your Openstack image does not include rsync, you must set this parameter to "none".
+* `rsync_includes` - If `sync_method` is set to "rsync", this parameter give the list of local folders to sync on the remote VM.

 These can be set like typical provider-specific configuration: